browserengineering/book/book/animations.md

 justify a GPU texture.
 This will be true for solid colors, but probably not complex shapes or text.

+*Hit testing*: Right now, when handling clicks, we convert each layout object's bounds to absolute coordinates (via `absolute_bounds_for_obj`) to compare to the click location.
+But we could instead convert the click location to local coordinates as we traverse the layout tree.
+Implement that instead.
+It'll probably be convenient to define a `hit_test` method on each layout object which takes in a click location, adjusts it for transforms, and recursively calls child `hit_test` methods.^[In real browsers hit testing is used for more than just clicking.
+The name comes from thinking whether an arrow shot at that location would "hit" the object.]

 *Atomic effects*: Our browser currently uses a simplistic algorithm for building the draw list which doesn't handle nested, composited visual effects correctly, especially when there are overlapping elements on the page(this was